Workplace transport - FAQs

 What licence do I need to operate mobile plant in the workplace?

-There are no government issued licences for vehicles at work, the law requires that each operator is given adequate training by their employer so that they are competent to operate the machinery which they use (the Provision and Use of Work Equipment Regulations 1998; regulation 9).
+There are no government issued licences for Workplace transport, the law requires that each operator is given adequate training by their employer so that they are competent to operate the machinery which they use (the Provision and Use of Work Equipment Regulations 1998; regulation 9).

 There is no HSE Approved Code of Practice for training plant operators other than lift truck operators.
 There is still a legal duty for every employer to ensure that their employees are adequately trained for the machinery they operate (Provision and Use of Work Equipment Regulations 1998 regulation 9).
 There are many different schemes in operation, so each employer should satisfy themselves that training under the schemes they accept means that operators are competent to use each piece of equipment that they will be required to operate.

 My employer will not accept my training certificate as valid, and is insisting that I retrain to a different scheme.
 Is this legal?

 Employers are entitled to require their plant operators to be trained to any scheme which they think is appropriate to their workplace, as long as completion of the training certificate the company chooses means that employees are competent to operate the mobile plant they will be using.

 Do I need a valid UK car driving licence in order to operate plant in the workplace?

 No, driving a car and operating mobile plant are very different tasks, although they use some of the same skills.
 There is no legal requirement for plant operators to hold a road driving licence unless they wish to drive their vehicles on the public highway.
 All plant driven on the public highway must comply with the appropriate road traffic legislation.

 What is the minimum age at which people can operate plant?